<?xml version="1.0" encoding="UTF-8"?> <rss version="2.0"

 <item>

-<guid isPermaLink="true">https://trust-deed.co.uk/forum/scottish-trust-deed-forum/help-please/#post-66026</guid>
+<guid isPermaLink="true">https://trust-deed.co.uk/forum/scottish-trust-deed-forum/wanting-to-move-from-one-rented-house-to-another-rented-house/#post-66085</guid>

 </item>